NervanaSystems/ngraph-mxnet/NGRAPH_README.md

         pip install -e .
         ```
    1. *(Optional)  Verify functionality of installed Python bindings*
-        1. Ensure that the `LD_LIBRARY_PATH` includes the two directories
-           containing the `libmxnet.so`, `libngraph.so`, and related
-           shared object files as discussed above.
         1. If the `pip install -e .` command (see above) installed the
            Python bindings into a Python virtual environment, ensure that
            Python virtual environment is currently activated.